Donald's Encyclopedia of Popular Music

 Duke was one of the first to tire of the word 'jazz', one of several to point out that 'There are only two kinds of music: good and bad.'
 Among his innovations were recording Braud's bass prominently in 1928 and using an echo chamber in 1938; he and Tizol were among the first to explore Latin jazz; but he never stopped creating tonal beauty (always requiring the reedmen to be able to double on clarinets, for example, long after the clarinet had become unfashionable).
 The albums named above have been more or less continuously available and many more are still being issued, e.g. a 1962 recording of Harlem on Pablo, and more from Valburn and Towers: Duke Ellington And His Famous Orchestra: Take The 'A' Train on VJC is the 'legendary Blanton/Webster' transcriptions made in Hollywood in 1941; more complete and more accurately described was the two-CD set on Soundies of The Complete Standard Transcriptions.
 Duke's Joint!
 On Buddha/BMG compiled broadcasts from 1943 and (mostly) 1945.
 Cornell Concert '48 on MusicMaster had rarities such as two-part 'The Symphomaniac' and a rare live recording of 'Reminiscin' In Tempo'.
 Cool Rock on LaserLite was an absurdly cheap collection of amusing scraps, studio recordings from Chicago '65 and Toronto '72, including 'P.S.
 170', which as Stanley Dance remarks in the notes must have been a school in Spanish Harlem.
 The Private Collection was a series of ten CDs of 1956-71 sessions in excellent sound (on Saja in USA, Kaz in UK) including live dance dates, The Degas Suite, The River and his last thoughts on Black, Brown And Beige and Harlem.
 Indeed, there are hundreds of CDs, more Ellington than was ever available during his lifetime.

 Since Depression-era record label mergers, early Ellington is all the property of MCA, RCA/BMG and Columbia/Sony.
 GRP have done a marvellous job for MCA compiling the Brunswick and Vocalion recordings 1926-31, a three-CD set called Early Ellington.
 The Victor 1927-34 material should have been done complete and chronological, but the series of single CDs on Bluebird included Early Ellington, Jubilee Stomp, and Jungle Nights In Harlem.
 To its credit, RCA/BMG took on the 1940-46 material as one of its first big projects in digital transfer; the first attempt was botched in 1987, the second comprised two three-CD sets The Blanton-Webster Band and Black, Brown And Beige, and it still wasn't good enough.
 The label put out a huge limited edition 24-CD box of everything in their vaults for Duke's centenary, and the third transfers were later trickling out in small batches: Never No Lament: The Blanton-Webster Band and The Complete RCA Victor Mid-Forties Recordings are the best yet, using original materials from the vaults (though a couple of the earliest tracks sound like the metal parts or test pressings must have been worn; they might have been better off using a good original pressing).
 There is so much Columbia/Sony material, originally from many different labels, that only a few reissues have been done, piecemeal on two-CD sets: The OKeh Ellington 1927-30 has notes by Stanley Dance, Braggin' In Brass: The Immortal 1938 Year by Nat Hentoff, and The Duke's Men: Small Groups (volumes 1 and 2, four CDs altogether) were annotated by Helen Oakley Dance, who produced the recording sessions in 1934-9.
-Mosaic put out a limited edition box of The Complete 1936-1940 Variety, Vocalion and Okeh Small Group Sessions on seven CDs, still available in 2008, remastered by the reliable Stephen Lasker, who also wrote the booklet.
+Mosaic put out a limited edition box of The Complete 1936-1940 Variety, Vocalion and Okeh Small Group Sessions on seven CDs, remastered by the reliable Stephen Lasker, who also wrote the booklet.

 The first biography was Duke Ellington by Barry Ulanov in 1946; there were books by Peter Gammond '58 and G.M.
 Lambert '59; The World Of Duke Ellington by Stanley Dance '70 is a valuable oral history, interviews with members of the band; Duke Ellington In Person by Mercer Ellington was done with Dance '78; Duke Ellington by James Lincoln Collier '87 was easily superseded by Beyond Category: The Life And Genius Of Duke Ellington by John Edward Hasse '93.
 Don George's Sweet Man: The Real Duke Ellington '81 is full of racy anecdotes, intensely disliked by the self-appointed papal enclave that now surrounds Ellington's ghost.
 Ken Rattenbury's Duke Ellington: Jazz Composer analyses five works 1939-41; hard going but rewarding is Ellington: The Early Years, by the late Mark Tucker, who also edited The Duke Ellington Reader '93, an extremely valuable collection (musician and scholar Tucker d 6 December 2000 of lung cancer).